minio/operator/examples/kustomization/operator-external-idp-oid/README.md

 ### Client credentials

-Operator console is a standalone application, to identify himself with the OpenID server requires *client credentials*.
-The client credentials are set in the Operator Console as environment variables in the deployment, `CONSOLE_IDP_CLIENT_ID` (client id) and `CONSOLE_IDP_SECRET` (client secret)
+Operator console is a standalone application that identifies itself to the OpenID server using *client credentials*.
+The client credentials are set in the Operator Console with the following environment variables:
+- `CONSOLE_IDP_CLIENT_ID` (client id)
+- `CONSOLE_IDP_SECRET` (client secret)

 ### Scopes:

-In Oauth2 scopes defines the specific actions that an application (client) is allowed to perform, if the `Client` has assigned scopes to the OpenID server to allow login in Operator Console such scopes need to be set to Operator Console in the `CONSOLE_IDP_SCOPES` environment variable, which is a comma delimited string, if blank or not set the default value is `openid,profile,email`.
+In OAuth2, scopes defines the specific actions that an application (client) is allowed to perform.
+If the `Client` has assigned scopes to the OpenID server to allow login in Operator Console, such scopes need to be set to Operator Console in the `CONSOLE_IDP_SCOPES` environment variable.
+This value should be a comma delimited string.
+If no value is provided, the default is `openid,profile,email`.

 ### Callback URL
-Open ID will expect to be presented with a "call back" URL, where OpenID will redirect back once the authentication succeed this callback URL is set in Operator Console with the `CONSOLE_IDP_CALLBACK` environment variable.
+OpenID uses a "call back" URL to redirect back to the application once the authentication succeeds.
+This callback URL is set in Operator Console with the `CONSOLE_IDP_CALLBACK` environment variable.

-Callback url could also be build using on-the-fly, for that instead of set the `CONSOLE_IDP_CALBACK`, set the `CONSOLE_IDP_CALLBACK_DYNAMIC=on` environment variable.
+A Callback URL can also be constructed dynamically.
+To do this, set `CONSOLE_IDP_CALLBACK_DYNAMIC` environment variable to `on` instead of setting a `CONSOLE_IDP_CALBACK`.

-The built URL will look like following: `$protocol://$host/oauth_callback`
+The constructed URL resembles following: `$protocol://$host/oauth_callback`

-The `$protocol` is deduced from whether if the Operator Console is running on TLS or not would be `https` or `http` if not.
+- `$protocol` is either `https` or `http`, depending on whether the Operator Console has TLS enabled.

-The `$host` part will be deduced from the `HOST` header (URL) where the end user is sending the login request to Operator console.
-For example, if the login page is being loaded in the browser on `https://operator.mydomain.com/login`, then the `$host` would be deduced as `operator.mydomain.com`.
+- `$host` is determined from the `HOST` header (URL) where the end user is sending the login request to Operator console.
+For example, for the login URL `https://operator.mydomain.com/login`, `$host` is `operator.mydomain.com`.

-Setting the `CONSOLE_IDP_CALLBACK` could be useful when want to specify a custom domain for the Operator Console, Operator Console is behind a reverse proxy or load balancer and the `HOST` header is not available.
+Setting `CONSOLE_IDP_CALLBACK` can be useful if you need to specify a custom domain for the Operator Console, or if the Operator Console is behind a reverse proxy or load balancer and the `HOST` header is not available.
-The Operator Console page have a designated page to handle the redirect after the successful login, that is `/oauth_callback`.
+The page located at `/oauth_callback` handles the redirect after a successful login.

-Make sure that the `CONSOLE_IDP_CALLBACK` is presented with that path in the Url, ie: `https://minio-operator.mydomain.com/oauth_callback`.
+Make sure the `CONSOLE_IDP_CALLBACK` URL contains the correct path, for example `https://minio-operator.mydomain.com/oauth_callback`.

 ### Token expiration

-The default OpenID login token duration is 3600 seconds (1 hour), you can set a longer duration by setting the `CONSOLE_IDP_TOKEN_EXPIRATION` env variable.
+The default OpenID login token duration is 3600 seconds (1 hour).
+You can set a longer duration with the `CONSOLE_IDP_TOKEN_EXPIRATION` environment variable.